Prag8855/aab/content/guides/cancel-bvg-yearly-ticket.md

 ---
 Title: How to cancel a BVG yearly ticket
 Description: This is how you cancel a BVG yearly ticket.
-You can do it by email, by mail, at a BVG Kundenzentrum, or on the BVG website.
+You can do it by email, by post, at a BVG Kundenzentrum, or on the BVG website.
 Date_created: 2018-06-01
-Date_updated: 2022-12-02
 ---

 This is how you cancel a [[BVG]] yearly ticket.
 If you don't cancel it, it's renewed automatically every 12 months.
-You can cancel your BVG subscription by email, by mail, [at a BVG Kundenzentrum](https://www.bvg.de/de/Tickets/Weitere-Kaufmoeglichkeiten/In-Verkaufsstellen), or [on the BVG website](https://abo.bvg.de/de/).
+You can cancel your BVG subscription by email, by post, [at a BVG Kundenzentrum](https://www.bvg.de/de/Tickets/Weitere-Kaufmoeglichkeiten/In-Verkaufsstellen), or [on the BVG website](https://abo.bvg.de/de/).

 {% include "blocks/_tableOfContents.html" %}